 Read all the steps in this process carefully.
 Then gather and prepare all the items you need for your OPT application.
-Each document you print for your application should be single sided.

 You will need to provide the name and NYU email address of your academic advisor, department chair, program coordinator, or faculty advisor in your academic department to the OGS in order to apply for OPT.

 Submit a Request to the OGS for an I-20 Recommending You for OPT

 In order to submit your request successfully, you will need to upload scanned copies of your: